-Caroline Oltmanns has recorded six solo CDs on the Filia Mundi label, her new concept album Ghosts features Schumann's Ghost Variations and Carnaval Op.
+Caroline Oltmanns has recorded six solo CDs on the Filia Mundi label, her latest concept album Ghosts features Schumann's Ghost Variations and Carnaval Op.
 9, the Paganini Variations by Brahms and Chopin's Fantasie Impromptu.
-Event highlights of the 2017-18 season include two concert tours to Switzerland, recitals in Germany and a return appearance with Youngstown Symphony Orchestra (Randall Fleisher).
-Previous concert seasons have included concerto appearances with Johnson City Symphony Orchestra (Robert Seebacher), Harburger Orchester Academie (Rainer Schmitz), and Cleveland Philharmonic Orchestra (William Slocum) featuring Beethoven Concertos in B-flat and E-flat, Saint-Saens Concerto in C-minor, and Brahms Concerto No. 2 in B-flat.
+Event highlights of the 2018-19 season include concert tours to Switzerland, California, and China.
+Previous concert seasons have included concerto appearances with Youngstown Symphony Orchestra (Randall Craig Fleischer), Johnson City Symphony Orchestra (Robert Seebacher), Harburger Orchester Academie (Rainer Schmitz), and Cleveland Philharmonic Orchestra (William Slocum).
 Solo recital venues have included Steinway Hall and Weill Recital Hall in New York City; Preston Bradley Hall in Chicago; Redlands Bowl and Leo Bing Theater in Los Angeles.
 Regular recital tours abroad have included Stadttheater Fürth, Germany; Festival International de Piano Franz Liszt, France; Baxter Hall and Endler Hall, South Africa.
 Caroline Oltmanns has commissioned, premiered and recorded new works including concertos for piano and large ensemble by James Wilding, Till McIvor Meyn, Edward Largent, Rainer Schmitz, Dave Morgan, and Tom Janson.

 Her playing has been heard on radio stations in Chicago, Cleveland, Los Angeles, and Cape Town.
 Radio interviews in Germany have been broadcast on Bayern IV, Norddeutscher Rundfunk, Süddeutscher, Rundfunk, Radio Bremen, Hessischer Rundfunk and Westdeutscher Rundfunk.
 Televised interviews and performances include Bayerisches Fernsehen, Channel 25 Chicago, and KVCR-TV San Bernadino.